-Script \$DUCC_HOME/bin/ducc_status options
+Script \$DUCC\HOME/bin/ducc\status options

-- --help Prints the usage text to the console. - --agents Prints status of agents to the console (in addition to the head node daemons). - --debug Prints internal debugging information, intended for DUCC developers or extended problem determination. - --enumerate Prints each individual daemon status, in addition to the summary status. - --log-format Prints output with timestamp. - --target host:port Use alternate DUCC Web Server host and port from which to fetch the data. - --version Prints the version of this command.
+--help Prints the usage text to the console.

+- --agents Prints status of agents to the console (in addition to the head node daemons). - --debug Prints internal debugging information, intended for DUCC developers or extended problem determination. - --enumerate Prints each individual daemon status, in addition to the summary status. - --log-format Prints output with timestamp. - --target host:port Use alternate DUCC Web Server host and port from which to fetch the data. - --version Prints the version of this command.

-3.14 ducc watcher
+3.14 ducc\watcher

 Description: The watcher tool is used to monitor the status of the various DUCC daemons.
+It can additionally be used monitor the status of the Job Driver allocation.

-Script \$DUCC_HOME/bin/ducc_watcher options
+Script \$DUCC\HOME/bin/ducc\watcher options

-- --help Prints the usage text to the console. - --agents Prints status of agents to the console (in addition to the head node daemons). - --debug Prints internal debugging information, intended for DUCC developers or extended problem determination. - --email-list Blank separated list of e-mail address to receive status updates. - --path Path to directory where log and state information are written. - --target host:port Use specified DUCC Web Server host and port from which to fetch the data comprising current status.
+$--\mathbf{help}\,$ Prints the usage text to the console.

+--agents Prints status of agents to the console (in addition to the head node daemons).

+- --debug Prints internal debugging information, intended for DUCC developers or extended problem determination. - --email-list Blank separated list of e-mail address to receive status updates. - --job-driver-allocation Check job driver allocation for specified class. - --mail-host The host providing the email service, default is localhost. - --path Path to directory where log and state information are written. - --target host:port Use specified DUCC Web Server host and port from which to fetch the data comprising current status.